amtanciongco/Coursera-Getting-and-Cleaning-Data-Final-Assignment/README.md

 activityrecognition@smartlab.ws
 www.smartlab.ws

 The task for the final assignment in this course was to download the dataset from the above study and make it a clean and tidy data.
 Detailed steps on how it was conducted can be found in "CodeBook.rmd".
-The final and complete R script written by the author is found in "code.R".
+The final and complete R script written by the author is found in "run_analysis.R".
 The tidy data is saved as "uci_har_tidy.csv" for viewing purposes.